May 5, 2026

 Your spec sheet records exact measurements for each point of measure, such as chest, waist, inseam, sleeve length, and neck opening.
 Always add tolerances to define acceptable variations.

-This page is important for pattern makers and quality teams, ensuring every sample matches your fit expectations.
+This page is important for pattern makers and quality teams, so every sample matches your fit expectations.

 The BOM is your complete inventory of fabrics, trims, and packaging components.
 Include fabric type, fiber content, weight, color codes, and supplier details.
 For trims, specify zippers, buttons, snaps, or labels with placement notes.